Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 They’ve reddish brown stripes with thick fur coats and look very beautiful.

-The ZSL London Zoo has been protecting Okapis which are endemic to the Demorgractoc Republic of Congo in Central Africa.
+The ZSL London Zoo has been protecting Okapis, which are endemic to the Democratic Republic of Congo in Central Africa.

 Lemurs

-If you’re at the ZSL London Zoo, don’t forget to see Lemurs, which are often associated with the families of monkeys and apes but belong to a different primate group.
+If you’re at the ZSL London Zoo, remember to see lemurs.
+Although they are often associated with the families of monkeys and apes, lemurs belong to a different primate group.

 Otters